man-group/arctic/docs/migration_py3.md

 ## Trying to store numpy types with bson

-Currently if you try and store (say) a numpy integer in BSONSTore you will get an encoding failure:
+Currently if you try and store (say) a numpy integer in BSONStore you will get an encoding failure:
 `In [14]:  lib.insert_one({'a': np.int64(1)})`

 ```python